zeph7/entice/README.md

 Python 3 - version 3.6.5
 ### modules :
-                  socket - required for networking
+                  socket -> required for networking
-                  threading - required for simultaneous chatting
+                  threading -> required for simultaneous chatting
-                  tkinter - required for GUI
+                  tkinter -> required for GUI
-                  random - required for selection of random prime no. in RSA time - required to sleep the time sys - required for handling system exit
+                  random -> required for selection of random prime no. in RSA time -> required to sleep the time sys -> required for handling system exit

 ## How to Use?

 1. Firstly, run the server script (Server.py) on a system, to be made a server that is in connection with the 2 clients.
-2. Secondly, run the first client script (client_1.py) on another system, her put the IP of the server that is shown on server console and alse put the Port of the server, that is fixed in the server script to 42000, finally enter your name.
+2. Secondly, run the first client script (client_1.py) on another system, here put the IP of the server that is shown on server console and alse put the Port of the server, that is fixed in the server script to 42000, finally enter your name, e.g.-Zephyr.
 3. Then run the second client script (client_2.py) on different system, same here, put the Host IP, Port and your name.

 Finally, connection is established now!!